DjangoForAll/Django-Course/Level_6/2_Class_based_views/Script/Readme.md

 Now we only show the non-deleted tasks.

-What about the search functionality? the search functionality is dynamic, ie the queryset changes based on the queryset, This is also something that can be done with generic views.
+What about the search functionality? the search functionality is dynamic, ie the queryset changes based on the request, This is also something that can be done with generic views.

 Almost all attributes in the class also has a corresponding `get_<attribute>` method that is used to dynamically fetch the value of the object.